jessicarush/react-notes/nextjs_data_fetching_summary.md

 }
 ```

-## Client-side
+## Client-side fetch

-Client-side data fetching is necessary when data needs to be updated dynamically after the initial page load, such as for real-time updates, user interactions that trigger data changes (e.g., search inputs, filters), or when using APIs that require client authentication tokens.
+Client-side data fetching may be necessary when data needs to be updated dynamically after the initial page load, such as for real-time updates, user interactions that trigger data changes (e.g., search inputs, filters), or when using APIs that require client authentication tokens.
 It’s also used when some data depends on browser state, like window size or user geolocation, which isn’t available on the server.
-This demonstrates fetching data on load with `useEffect` as well as `Onclick`.
+This demonstrates fetching data on load with `useEffect` as well as `onClick`.

 ```jsx
 'use client';